 Dr. Matthew Provencher is actively involved in PRP uses, research and education so patients should not be concerned they are receiving a treatment that is not necessary or beneficial to their overall healing.
 He follows a strict set of protocols to ensure a patient is an ideal candidate for platelet rich plasma injections in order to eliminate any concerns about platelet rich plasma cost and outcome.
 Many patients find comfort in platelet rich plasma cost after discussing the treatment option in great detail with Dr. Provencher.

 Clinical research shows that the minimum level for the concentration of platelets necessary to achieve positive results from PRP injections is 5-7 times that of the blood platelet count.
 Studies done in head to head comparisons have repeatedly shown that inexpensive and inferior kits used by some physicians only produce 2-3 times the blood platelet concentrate.
 The kits used by Dr. Provencher and his orthopedic team are FDA approved and have been shown to produce at least 7-9 times concentrate of platelets.

-For more information on platelet rich plasma injections (PRP injections), or platelet rich plasma cost in the Denver, Vail and Aspen, Colorado area, please contact the orthopedic office of Dr. Matthew Provencher.
+For more information on platelet rich plasma injections (PRP injections), or platelet rich plasma cost for individuals in the Denver, Vail and the Aspen, Colorado area, please contact the orthopedic office of Dr. Matthew Provencher.

 Biologic Therapy FAQ

 - How do BMC stem cell injections, platelet rich plasma (PRP) injections and amniotic fluid-derived allografts accelerate the healing process of orthopedic injuries?

 - Are BMC stem cell injections, platelet rich plasma (PRP) and allografts all considered regenerative therapies?

 - Why is bone marrow concentrate (BMC) called a stem cell “like” therapy?